-- Personal property automatically became the husband's property - Real property stayed the wife's property, but the husband had the right to the income generated by the property, along with various other rights ("curtesy").
-Wife was entitled to "dower", i.e., a life estate in 1/3 of husband's property. - A married woman could not contract for herself, but could contract for necessities on her husband's credit. - She could not sue or be sued without her husband as a co-party. - All of these rules are irrelevant today!
-Married women have the same status as married men.
-Both men and women, in general, are treated similar to unmarried people.
+Personal Property automatically became the husband's property

+- Real Property stayed the wife's property; but the husband had the right to the income generated by the property, along with various other rights ("curtesy").
+Wife was entitled to "dower"; i.e., a life estate in 1/3 of husband's property. - A married woman could not contract for herself; but could contract for necessities on her husband's credit - She could not sue or be sued without her husband as a co-party - All of these rules are irrelevant today!
+Married women have the same status as married men and both, in general, are treated similar to unmarried people.